Advertiser and Editorial Disclosures

 Why become an accredited investor

-You can construct an effective portfolio using just things like stocks, bonds, mutual funds, ETFs, and real estate investment trusts (REITs).
+Becoming an accredited investor opens up new investment opportunities.
+You can construct an effective portfolio using things like stocks, bonds, mutual funds, ETFs, and real estate investment trusts (REITs).
 There’s no requirement that you qualify as an accredited investor if you want to make money while investing.

-Some of the special opportunities afforded to accredited investors can be appealing.
+Still, some of the special opportunities afforded to accredited investors can be appealing.

+Becoming an accredited investor doesn’t close any doors in the world of investing.
 Accredited investors can invest in the same things that non-accredited investors can.
 It only provides more choices, making it understandable that people want to become accredited investors.

-Bottom Line
+Bottom line

 The accredited investor rule is designed to help protect regular investors from investing in complex investments.